DorisWarren/Daisy_Long_Legs/README.md

 add yarn react-stripe-elements library that is responsible for communicating with stripe

 adding components to daisy long legs

+creating check out form